Novgorod case: 2007

 That same day, Regnum, a Russian news agency, used the phrase "Novgorod case", referring to the case in question, for the first time in the history of the case.

-A LiveJournal community novgorod_delo was created.
+A LiveJournal community called novgorod_delo was created.
 A popular journalist, TV personality and blogger Maxim Kononenko stopped running his political anecdote blog.
 Kononenko replaced the usual messages on the blog with information about the case.
 Many other public figures published their comments on the case online.
-Among them are Kholmogorov and Chadayev.

 The defence filed a complaint against Antonina's incarceration at the Novgorod Regional Court under Article 108.11 (right to appeal decisions on selection of measures of restriction) of the Criminal Procedure Code of Russia.
 The court hearing of the complaint took place on May 8 (see below).

-On April 21, the NTV TV channel aired a feature called "Particularly dangerous" on organized crime in Novgorod and its connections to the administration of Novgorod Region.
+On April 21, the NTV channel aired a feature called "Particularly dangerous" on organized crime in Novgorod and its connections to the administration of Novgorod Region.
 This broadcast initiated a discussion of the issue "Novgorod is Russia's national preserve for crime" as part of Antonina's defence campaign.

 On April 22, a Novgorod City Duma deputy, Aleksandr Deyna, sent a request for information to the Novgorod City Prosecutor Yefimov.

 The same day, news about Antonina's arrest began to appear in various online media and other news agencies; the headlines were often misleading, stating that the mother attempted to kill the child.
 Kirill asked many of his journalist colleagues to replace the existing headlines with neutral ones.
 In some cases, he threatened journalists with lawsuits against them.
-Some members of Novgorod_delo community also monitor news about the case.
+Some members of novgorod_delo community also monitored news about the case.

-On April 23, Yegor Kholmogorov appeared on the "Mayak" radio station with a report on the case.
+On April 23, Yegor Kholmogorov appeared on Radio Mayak with a report on the case.
 On the same day, National News Agency published an article by Aleksey Koryakov, a journalist.
 Koryakov supported the point of view of the prosecution and accused the LiveJournal community of "attempts to pressure the jury".

-On April 24, a Russian State Duma deputy A.V.Chuyev was presented with a letter describing the case.
-The defence signed a contract with a new lawyer, Konstantin Rybalov, of the law firm "Barshchevsky and partners".
+On April 24, a Russian State Duma deputy A.V.
+Chuyev was presented with a letter describing the case.
+The defence signed a contract with a new lawyer, Konstantin Rybalov.